bluecaravan/cuifen-website/src/about.md

 - Research.

 ## colophon
 This website is made with [Eleventy](https://www.11ty.dev/) (using the [Eleventy Duo template](https://eleventyduo.netlify.app/)) and deployed with Cloudflare Pages.
-Font used is [Standard](https://github.com/brycewilner/Standard) by Bryce Wilner.
+Fonts used are Spectral for the headers and [Atkinson Hyperlegible](https://www.brailleinstitute.org/freefont/) by the Braille Institute for the body text, served by [Bunny](https://fonts.bunny.net/about).
 Domain hosted with porkbun, an oddly satisfying registrar.
 Zero analytics, I don't track anything.
 I have AI-scraping bots blocked to the best of my ability.